RCLaurence/LAZ3RUS/README.md

 ![12](https://github.com/RCLaurence/LAZ3RUS/blob/main/Images/12.png)

 ## Bring the geometry into ABAQUS
-Using the **"Import model"** option within ABAQUS CAE the meshed inp file brought into ABQAQUS where it can act as the basis for future FEA analysis of the weld.
+Using the **"File > Import > Model"** option within ABAQUS CAE the meshed inp file brought into ABQAQUS where it can act as the basis for future FEA analysis of the weld.

 ![13](https://github.com/RCLaurence/LAZ3RUS/blob/main/Images/13.png)